Our Top 3 Picks:-

 2. SCOTTS TURF BUILDER WINTER GUARD FALL LAWN FERTILIZER– (Best bamboo plant fertilizer)

-The product is 12.5lb (16 by 12 by 3 inches) contains nitrogen, phosphorus, and potassium in the ratio 32-0-10, making it a suitable fertilizer for all sorts of grasses such as Bamboo.
 This bamboo fertilizer amazon promotes an in-depth and robust development of roots, which helps absorb more water and nutrients from the soil.

 The nutrients can repair the bamboo plant food fertilizer from all the external environmental conditions like heat, drought, harsh winters, and the damage caused by them to the plant.